sEATTLE Grease Trap Services

 How often should I schedule grease trap cleaning services?

 It varies from business to business depending on the size.
 The more grease your kitchen produces, the more often you’ll need to have it cleaned and serviced.
 For this reason, we design a customized maintenance schedule for each individual client.

 How to clean a grease trap?

 There are several methods to clean a grease trap.
 Seattle dictates the proper method for certain types of businesses.
 To ensure that you clean it according to the laws, we recommend using a restaurant grease trap cleaning services provider that is a licensed and reputable company.

 We can’t stress enough how important is to hire a provider that is up-to-date with all the regulations to ensure compliance from your side.
 We have had many clients running to us after trying the do-it-yourself approach.
-One attempt is usually enough never to try again to clean their grease trap and dispose of the material by themselves.
-That’s one of the most unpleasant and labor-demanding tasks to ask from you or your employees.
-And because they are unqualified for the job, it often ends in disaster.
+One attempt to clean their grease trap and dispose of the material by themselves, is usually enough to convince a restaurant owner never to try this again.
+It is one of the most unpleasant and labor-demanding tasks to ask from you or your employees.
+When someone is inexperienced and unqualified for the job, it often ends in a messy disaster.

 However, if you are determined to do it yourself, first you should learn what methods the city requires for your business.
 It could be one of the following two methods:

 - Pump and Return – The fat, oil, and grease are pumped out of the grease trap and separated by water.
 Then the water is then returned into the grease trap.
 This is the preferred method.
 A special vehicle is necessary, so some grease trap services providers don’t offer this method as a service.

 - Dry Pump – All the content from your grease trap is removed, and the tank is left dry.
 Until the water is introduced again, it can spread a strong unpleasant odor.